muschthom/moodle-local_nbpmetadatasend/README.md

 # Installation

-The plugin needs to be installed inside the "local" folder and needs to be named ildmeta.
+The plugin needs to be installed inside the "local" folder and needs to be named nbpmetadatasend

 ```bash
 git clone https://github.com/muschthom/moodle-local_nbpmetadatasend.git nbpmetadatasend